South Africa Beach Resorts

 South Africa Beach Holidays in the Southern Summer – November to March

 But even in the height of summer, don’t expect the sea temperature in the Western Cape to be anything less than bracing.
 The cold Benguela current means that the Atlantic waters on the south and west coasts (around Cape Town and Hermanus) are always cold, typically from 13oC to 19oC.
-The sea temperatures rises as you head east beyond Cape Agulhas (the starting point for the Indian Ocean) so that on the Garden Route you could enjoy a reasonable 21-23 oC rising up to very pleasant 25-28 oC in KwaZulu Natal.
+(Though I am afraid to say that global warming has led to warmer water recently).
+The sea temperatures rises as you head east beyond Cape Agulhas (the ‘starting’ point for the Indian Ocean) so that on the Garden Route you can enjoy a reasonable 21-23 oC rising up to very pleasant 25-28 oC in KwaZulu Natal.

 Recommended South Africa beach resorts for this time of year include Last Word Long Beach, Birkenhead House and Robberg Beach Lodge…